Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: Conclusions

-We have furthermore shown how the low-temperature asymmetry associated with the phonon bath due to low phonon occupation probabilities leads to preferential operation of the SPS in the ac Stark regime with positive (red detuned) detunings (and thus red Stark shifts of the emitted photons), as this leads to reduced phonon-induced excitation of the higher energy state and thus reduced timing jitter and efficiency loss.
+In addition, we have shown how the low-temperature asymmetry associated with the phonon bath due to low phonon occupation probabilities leads to preferential operation of the SPS in the ac Stark regime with positive (red detuned) detunings (and thus red Stark shifts of the emitted photons), as this leads to reduced phonon-induced excitation of the higher energy state and thus reduced timing jitter and efficiency loss.

-We have also elucidated how cavity coupling (or more generally, application of the model to systems with different transition rates between levels) can be used to improve the source figures-of-merit via the Purcell effect, at the cost of broader emission linewidths relative to the frequency shift.
+We have also elucidated how cavity coupling (or more generally, application of the model to systems with different transition rates between levels) can be used to improve the source figures of merit via the Purcell effect, at the cost of broader emission linewidths relative to the frequency shift.
 In this case, using the AT regime to generate indistinguishable photons becomes more practical, with $>$90\% indistinguishability achievable with $\mathcal{N} \approx 1/2$ for frequency shifts up to hundreds of $\mu$eV for realistic QD and cavity parameters which have been widely achieved in the literature for dielectric resonators.
 The presence of selectively enhanced spontaneous emission rates also was shown to benefit the ac Stark regime, enabling near unity indistinguishabilities with high efficiency for Stark shifts up to tens of $\mu$eV.

 Finally, we analyzed the multiphoton statistics of the source, including the $g^{(2)}[0]$ parameter, which was shown to follow closely related trends as previous studies on simple undressed two-level system models have predicted~\cite{Gustin2018,Fischer2018}.
-We also introduced a new figure-of-merit unique to our proposed dressed source, the cw error rate $\mathcal{E}_{\rm cw}$, which quantifies the ratio of photons emitted due to the cw excitation weakly dressing the ground state to first excited state transition to the total number of photons emitted over a laser pulse cycle, and showed how this can, if not filtered out of the collected spectrum, place limitations on the biexciton binding energies for which the source will operate effectively.

-We would like to reiterate that while the results in this paper have been presented for the specific realization of the source with the semiconductor QD biexciton cascade four-level system model (which necessitates an analysis of LA phonon coupling), the principles of operation only require a quantum 3 (or more) level ladder system, and many of the results of our analysis for the case of no phonons should apply qualitatively to these systems as well.
+We reiterate that while the results in this paper have been presented for the specific realization of the source with the semiconductor QD biexciton cascade four-level system model (which necessitates an analysis of LA phonon coupling), the principles of operation only require a quantum 3 (or more) level ladder system, and many of the results of our analysis for the case of no phonons should apply qualitatively to these systems as well.

 Furthermore, we expect that the specific implementation of the frequency tuning mechanism we have illustrated in this work could be modified, expanded upon, or optimized further by the engineering or implementation of different energy levels or radiative decay rates.
 For example, the QD biexciton cascade also involves a $Y$-polarized exciton, which could be used to create Stark shifted photons of the $X$-cascade by instead dressing the $\ket{Y}$-$\ket{G}$ transition with an orthogonally polarized cw laser.
 This would remove the issue of the cw background by employing polarization filtering.
 In this case, the indistinguishability follows similar trends as in the case of biexciton-exciton dressing.
 For the sake of this work, however, we have restricted our detailed analysis to a cascade type dressing involving the biexciton state, as this is what we have reported in experiment.